devture/matrix-corporal/README.md

 The JSON [policy](docs/policy.md) above, describes the state that your server should have:

-- managed communities - a list of communities that you want `matrix-corporal` to manage for you.
-Any other communities are untouched.

 - managed rooms - a list of rooms that you want `matrix-corporal` to manage for you.
 Any other rooms are untouched.

 - managed users (including their profile details and authentication data).
 Any other users are untouched.

-- membership information (which users need to be in which communities/rooms).
+- membership information (which users need to be in which rooms).
 Any other memberships are untouched.

 As a result, `matrix-corporal` will perform a sequence of actions, ensuring that: